alexmg/Starrysky/README.md

 You can generate a Bluesky [App Password](https://bsky.app/settings/app-passwords) for the `BLUESKY_PASSWORD` secret.

 Update the `cron` expression to a time (UTC) that works best for your target audience.

+The workflow includes the `workflow_dispatch` event to allow for manual triggering from the GitHub frontend.
+When triggering a manual run of the workflow an input is provided to optionally perform a dry-run.

 ## Credits